DTMC-marketplace/DTMCInterviewRepository/ai-agent-interview/README.md

 # AI Agent Engineering Interview

 This repository contains the official technical interview cases for the AI Agent Engineer position.
-If needed we can provide any API key for OpenAI / DeepSeek / Claude / Gemini / Qwen / Zhipu (ZLM).
+If needed we can provide any API key for OpenAI / DeepSeek / Claude / Gemini / Qwen / Zhipu (ZLM) / Mistral.

 Please read each case carefully before starting.
 ```